 The dreaded BB30 creak

 My Cannondale is the first bike that I have had with press fit bottom bracket bearings.
 I knew going in that some may develop creaking or clicks but I prayed to the BB gods and hoped it wouldn’t happen to me.
-Well apparently my token sacrifices didn’t suffice and on a training ride last Sunday my cranks developed a click.
+Well apparently my token sacrifices didn’t suffice and on a training ride last Sunday my cranks developed a click, aka the dreaded BB30 creak.
 Here is a good video showing what I all of a sudden had to deal with.
 This isn’t my bike, but symptoms are exactly the same.

 If you do a little research you’ll find a variety of info and remedies online.
 From a simple re-greasing of the bearings, to replacing the bearings to installing the bearings with Loctite 609.
 Interestingly a lot of people complain about the creaking/clicking starting after a rain ride or washing the bike.
-The day the problem started it was after a rain and the roads had a little water on them but not enough to cause issues I would think, but who knows.
-I could have taken it to the shop since the bike is under warranty, and although bearings are wear items this shouldn’t be happening within the first 2000 miles, I figured I’d take apart the crank and give everything a good cleaning and re-greasing.
+The issue started after a light rain—roads were damp, not soaked.
+Didn’t expect trouble, but here we are.
+I could have taken it to the shop since the bike is under warranty, and although bearings are wear items this shouldn’t be happening within the first 2000 miles.
+So I figured I’d take apart the crank and give everything a good cleaning and re-greasing.
 I didn’t have anything to loose except maybe 30 mins of my time.

 I’ve been on several rides since I performed this surgery and everything seems fine, no more unexpected noises and it’s still very smooth and fast.

-I guess my bike was built on a Friday because the QC kinda sucked.
-I even went over the bike with a fine tooth comb when I got it, I just didn’t break out the big torque wrench to check the cranks.
+My bike must have been built on a Friday because the QC kind of sucked.
+I even went over the bike with a fine tooth comb when I got it.
+I just didn’t think to break out the big torque wrench to check the cranks.
 I’m a little disappointed that the shop didn’t catch it either.
 I suppose it could have loosened up over time but that doesn’t explain the extra unnecessary shim.

 It’s not the BB 30 bottom bracket that is creaking, it’s the dirt that gets behind the wavy washer.
 I had this same problem on my Veng, my wife has the same problem with her Alias.
 When you ride in the rain, you have to take apart the crank and clean it.
 It is absolutely not a warranty issue, though if you have a decent relationship with the shop you might get it cleaned once.